Complete Guide: Installing Manjaro with Secure Boot Enabled

 Admin user

-Add user to wheel group
+Add user to the wheel group

 # visudo